-Where street data by width and length fields is available/ specified, the following methodology could be used:
+Where street data by width and length fields is available/specified, the following methodology could be used:

-- 1. Select only the streets included in the urban extent (or clip streets to the working city boundary) - 2.
+- 1. Select only the streets included in the city/urban area (or clip streets to the city/urban boundary) - 2.
 From GIS (or alternative software), calculate the total area occupied by each street by multiplying its length with width.
 Add up all individual street areas to attain the total amount of land occupied all streets within the defined urban area.